wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'need to cover the region in earth before the arrival of their master', 'are hiding from their autoritative master back in the plane of earth', 'recently spawned from the ground',
-    'are getting information for their stoic master', ];
+    'are gathering information for their stoic master', ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>